asiloisad/pulsar-pdf-viewer/README.md

 This package is adapted to support `sofistik-tools` for help functions using search keywords at the current scope.
 For more information, see the [sofistik-tools](https://github.com/asiloisad/pulsar-sofistik-tools) package.

-## Scrollmap

-For scrollmap integration, install the [scrollmap-pdf-viewer](https://github.com/asiloisad/pulsar-scrollmap-pdf-viewer) package which displays document outline markers on the scroll bar.

-# Contributing
+## Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
-Just drop your thoughts on GitHub — any feedback’s welcome!
+Just drop your thoughts on GitHub — any feedback's welcome!